 1Not including SaaS information on your website

-Gartner reports that more than 80 percent of B2B buyers research products in advance of reaching out to a provider’s sales rep, and more than one-quarter research online.
+Gartner reports that more than 80 percent of B2B buyers research products before contacting a provider’s sales rep, and more than one-quarter research online.
 Take a look at your website.
 Would a member of your target audience be able to find information on a SaaS solution you offer to solve their business challenge?

-It’s also essential to invest in search engine optimization (SEO) for your website.
-If a potential customer is looking for warehouse management system (WMS) software providers in St. Louis, if your business matches that description, make sure your listing comes up in search.
+Investing in search engine optimization (SEO) for your website is also essential.
+For example, if a potential customer is looking for warehouse management system (WMS) software providers in St. Louis, if your business matches that description, make sure your listing comes up in search.

 2Thinking one-time sale, not recurring revenue